 The creative courses we host range from day art courses and longer craft weekends.
 We also offer week long art and craft holidays.

 Our art history courses do feature some studio time, but getting outdoors in the natural landscape can have a whole host of benefits: creatively, mentally and fantastic for all-round well-being.

 The selection of craft courses we offer are more than just a learning experience.
-They are a chance to meet like-minded people, a chance to unwind from everyday life.
+They are a chance to meet like-minded people and additionally, are a chance to unwind from everyday life.
 You can experience the UK’s glorious countryside, a relaxing backdrop to your time away.

 Our courses studying art history take place at one of our most inspiring locations, Flatford Mill in Suffolk.